 The Writ Petitions were heard by a Division Bench of the Hon'ble Delhi High Court wherein the bench arrived at a split decision vide its judgment dated 22nd December 2017.
 The matter was then referred to the third judge vide order dated 22nd December 2017 which was pending.
-The matter was then listed for further arguments on 19th March 2020.
-However, since then the matter was getting adjourned as the Hon'ble Delhi High Court was taking up only urgent cases due to COVID-19 pandemic.
-The matter was thereafter adjourned and is now listed for further hearing in due course.
+The matter was then listed for further arguments on various occasions and was reserved for orders on May 31, 2024.
+The Hon'ble Delhi High Court passed an order dated August 5, 2024, deciding in favor of BCCI and holding that BCCI was entitled to a refund with interest at the rate of 7% per annum commencing from the date of deposit, of any amounts paid as tax under protest towards the tax demand.